dmakogon/clouddevelop2015/README.md

 We'll take a very simple relational model and walk through several refactorings as we develop a Document model.

-## Interesting stuff to know

-### How to set up database account
+## Prerequisites

+We are using Azure DocumentDB as we work through examples.
+You should be able to apply these ideas to any document-based database, such as MongoDB.

+Assuming you'll be working with DocumentDB:

+### Creating a database to work with

- - account creation
+ - Create a new DocumentDB account via the portal
- - keys
- - create database
+ - Find your database URI and keys (in account settings)
- - create collection
+ - create a database with a single collection (lowest tier, S1, is fine).
+Why a single collection?
+We'll get to that in a bit...

 ### How to query

- - Portal (if you have an Azure subscription)
+ - Via the Azure portal (portal.azure.com), the DocumentDB panel has a query window
- - DocDBStudio (Windows-only)
+ - DocDBStudio (Windows-only, downloadable from [here](https://github.com/mingaliu/DocumentDBStudio))
- - code (we'll show node, .net)
+ - code (we have simple query-runner command-line apps written in both node and .net that you may use during the workshop)

 ### How to measure queries
- - RU costs (in portal, in DocDBStudio, and in code)

-### Discussion points
- - Collection per type?
+Each DocumentDB query has a related Request Unit (RU) cost.
+A query's cost is returned along with the query result.
+This is displayed in the portal and DocDBStudio.
+Both the node and .net examples also show how to extract and display the RU cost.

 # The Relational Model

 For the workshop, we'll tackle a Task database.
-And to make it a bit more interesting, it has a bunch of tables and normalization that goes beyond the basic task list:
+And to make it a bit more interesting, it has a bunch of tables and normalization:

  Table | description
  :------|:------------